-The Museum boasts a collection of over 2,500 works of art from three artistic concentrations: Utah, Soviet Russian and American art.
+The Springville Museum of Art (SMA) boasts a collection of over 2,500 works of art from three artistic concentrations: Utah, Soviet Russian, and American art.

-SMA has a magnificent collection of Utah art, with over 1,500 paintings, drawings, prints and sculptures ranging from early pioneer to contemporary works of art.
-The collection grows each year through donations and purchases, and displays Utah's history, culture and landscape.
+SMA has a magnificent collection of Utah art, with over 2,000 paintings, drawings, prints, and sculptures ranging from early pioneer to contemporary works of art.
+The collection grows each year through donations and purchases, and it displays Utah's history, culture, and landscape.

-The Museum houses the largest public collection of 20th-century Russian and Soviet art in the western United States.
-These remarkable works, mostly in the Soviet Impressionist and Soviet Realist styles, deal with political, social and economic aspects of the former USSR.
+The Museum houses the largest public collection of twentieth-century Russian and Soviet art in the western United States.
+These remarkable works, mostly in the Soviet impressionist and Soviet realist styles, deal with political, social, and economic aspects of the former USSR.

-The Museum has a fine collection of American realist paintings and sculpture from 1900-1960.
-Young students from Springville schools and the Steed family were primarily responsible for establishing this small but piognant collection of realist art.
+The Museum has a fine collection of American realist paintings and sculpture from 1900 to 1960.
+Young students from Springville schools and the Steed family were primarily responsible for establishing this small but poignant collection of realist art.